 City of Boroondara

-The City of Boroondara local labour force has a higher proportion of people with high incomes ($1500 or more per week) than Greater Melbourne.
+The City of Boroondara local resident workers have a higher proportion of people with high incomes ($1500 or more per week) than Greater Melbourne.

 Australian Bureau of Statistics (ABS) – Census 2006 and 2011 – by usual residence